 Authors retain copyright and articles are licenced via Creative Commons to make published articles more readily available and useable.
 There are no APCs (Article Processing Charges).
 Authors can submit and publish at no cost.

 The Journal invites 6-8000 word original submissions.
-Authors are asked to register, read the guidelines, and agree to the ethics statement before submission.
-Turn around time for peer review is usually 4-6 weeks.
+Authors are asked to register, read the author guidelines, and agree to the ethics statement before submission.
+Peer review is usually 4-6 weeks.
 Please review Author Guidelines prior to submission

 In 2015, the Journal met the Scopus evaluation as a high quality international journal and is currently ranked in the Q2 quartile.